Pan-Indianism: National Indigenous Congress

-The National Indigenous Congress (Congreso Nacional Indígena, CNI) is an organization of communities, nations, towns, neighbourhoods and indigenous tribes of Mexico.
+The National Indigenous Congress (Congreso Nacional Indígena, CNI) is an organization of communities, nations, towns, neighborhoods, and indigenous tribes of Mexico.
 In its own words, the CNI is "... a space of unity, reflection and organization of the indigenous peoples of Mexico, promoting the integral reconstitution of the original peoples and the construction of a society in which all cultures, all the colors, all the towns that we are Mexico".
-Since its foundation, among several activities, five national congresses have been held.
+Since its foundation, five national congresses have been held, among several activities.

 Native American Journalists Association

-The Native American Journalists Association, also known as NAJA, is committed to educate its members about culture and tradition.
-It works to ensure free press, speech and religion, and promote Native culture.
+The Native American Journalists Association (NAJA) is committed to educating its members about culture and tradition.
+It works to ensure free press, speech and religion and promote Native culture.